mk2/add-final-newline/README.md

 - A convenient library for adding newline to a file.
 - It can be used via command-line, and library.
-- It was inspired from https://github.com/sindresorhus/strip-final-newline.
+- It was inspired by https://github.com/sindresorhus/strip-final-newline.

 ## How to use